 Infertility causes can affect one or both partners.
 In general:

-- In about one-third of cases, there is an issue with the male.
+- In about one-third of cases, there is an issue with the man

-- In about one-third of cases, there is an issue with the female.
+- In about one-third of cases, there is an issue with the woman

-- In the remaining cases, there are issues with both the male and female, or no cause can be identified.
+- In the remaining cases, there are issues with both the man and the woman, or no cause can be found

 Causes of male infertility